Nakamura copper tamagoyaki pan image courtesy of Shokunin

 If you work BOH, or are an avid cook, to a sushi chef, I highly doubt I have to call a tamagoyaki pan a “Japanese omelette pan” for you to know what I am talking about because you are here.

-There are a number of “tamagoyaki top 7 to top 10” lists, but the vast majority of them are solely intent on monetizing their website and cashing in on being an Amazon affiliate.
+There are a number of “top 7-10 to best 10 tamagoyaki” lists, but the vast majority of them are solely intent on monetizing their website and cashing in on being an Amazon affiliate.
 I would have no issue with that if the content was not solely driven by promoting only the products and vendors that benefit their or Amazon’s bottom line.
 That sort of douchebaggery is the reason why I do this blog, and I hope to provide you the content that helps you to understand the market at-large and the products (beyond just Amazon) within it without being an Amazon affiliate ho.

 Shokunin seems to be the smallest online seller listed, but they have a ton of great imagery and videos regarding Nakamura copper products.